kyle-lt/GarageSale/README.md

 ## Overview
 This project was developed in order to get hands-on experience instrumenting a Java Spring Boot application using the OpenTelemetry SDK by hand, as well as instrumenting with an Enterprise-class APM Platform (AppDynamics).

-There is no guarantee that this application is built to any best practices or standards, and in certain cases is explicitly designed to **not** be performant, and so from the angle of tracing and monitoring, it's all good.
+There is no guarantee that this application is built to any best practices or standards, and in certain cases is explicitly designed to __not__ be performant, and so from the angle of tracing and monitoring, it's all good.

 It's not necessary to build this project.
 All images can be pulled from Docker Hub when you run with `docker-compose up -d`.

+Once up and running, assuming you are running on your local machine, access the Home Page at `http://localhost:8080`.

 ## Quick Start
 ### Prerequisites